laravel/docs/eloquent-mutators.md

 #### Value Object Casting

 You are not limited to casting values to primitive types.
 You may also cast values to objects.
-Defining custom casts that cast values to objects is very similar to casting to primitive types; however, the `set` method should return an array of key / value pairs that will set raw, storable values on the model.
+Defining custom casts that cast values to objects is very similar to casting to primitive types; however, the `set` method should return an array of key / value pairs that will be used to set raw, storable values on the model.

 As an example, we will define a custom cast class that casts multiple model values into a single `Address` value object.
 We will assume the `Address` value has two public properties: `lineOne` and `lineTwo`: